705-3 THE INTERVIEW

 705-3 G. DO ANY DISQUALIFICATIONS OR PENALTIES APPLY?

-A penalty or disqualification may have been imposed on the family during a prior period of assistance under Alaska Temporary Assistance or another state’s Temporary Assistance for Needy Families ( TANF ) program or a Native Family Assistance Program ( NFAP ).
+A penalty or disqualification may have been imposed on the family during a prior period of assistance under ATAP or another state's TANF program or a NFAP .
 The caseworker must determine if this penalty or disqualification should continue.

 Note:

-These types of non-compliance penalties do not carry over to Alaska Temporary Assistance from another state’s TANF program or a NFAP .
+These types of non-compliance penalties do not carry over the ATAP from another state's TANF program or an NFAP .

 Note:

-A job quit disqualification imposed by another state’s TANF program or a NFAP does not carry over to Alaska Temporary Assistance.
-However, that does not prevent a disqualification from being imposed under Alaska Temporary Assistance if a job quit occurred within 60 days of the application, even if the individual was receiving benefits under a TANF or NFAP program at the time and/or a job disqualification was imposed by the other program.
+A job quit disqualification imposed by another state's TANF program or an NFAP does not carry over to ATAP .
+However, that does not prevent a disqualification from being imposed under ATAP if a job quit occurred within 60 days of the application, even if the individual was receiving benefits under a TANF or NFAP program at the time and/or a job disqualification was imposed by the other program.